Skip to main content

 • discuss the increasing focus on the board within the UK sport industry and in the context of the modernisation agenda

-• appreciate the importance of governance within the context of three of the world’s leading international sport governing bodies: UEFA, FIFA, and the International Olympic Committee (IOC).
+• appreciate the importance of governance within the context of three of the world’s leading international sport governing bodies: UEFA, FIFA and the IOC.